Tag Archive for: awareness

 It is led by its administrative manager, Myriam Taroudjit, and Marie-Laure Portalez, a design engineer.

-• Ability to put oneself in the shoes of an elderly person after the practical training: 90% of participants.
+- Ability to put oneself in the shoes of an older adult after the practicum: 90% of participants.

 How?